bathejaakshay/Competitive-Problems-in-C-/binary-search.md

 #### [10.
 Kth Smallest Element in a Sorted Matrix : VVVIMP 3 concepts are covered](https://leetcode.com/problems/kth-smallest-element-in-a-sorted-matrix/)

+Given an n x n matrix where each of the rows and columns is sorted in ascending order, return the kth smallest element in the matrix.

+Note that it is the kth smallest element in the sorted order, not the kth distinct element.

+You must find a solution with a memory complexity better than O(n2).

 [Reference Post](https://leetcode.com/problems/kth-smallest-element-in-a-sorted-matrix/discuss/1322101/C%2B%2BJavaPython-MaxHeap-MinHeap-Binary-Search-Picture-Explain-Clean-and-Concise)
 **Approach 1 : Max heap : O(n\*mlog(k)) the sorted order of the elements doesnt really matter**
 1. Maintain a max heap of size k such that at any instant it keeps k smallest elements.